EXCLUSIVE-India could buy potash from Belarus in rupees as sanctions hit Minsk-sources

 BPC competes with Canada's Nutrien Ltd NTR.TO, Russia's Uralkali URKA.MM, Israel's ICL ICL.TA and Mosaic MOS.N from the United States.

-(Reporting by Rajendra Jadhav; Additional reporting by Polina Devitt in MOSCOW; Editing by Euan Rocha and Gerry Doyle)
+(Reporting by Rajendra Jadhav; Additional reporting by Polina Devitt in MOSCOW and John Chamlers in BRUSSELS; Editing by Euan Rocha, Gerry Doyle and Louise Heavens)

 ((rajendra.jadhav@thomsonreuters.com; +91-22-68414378 ; Reuters Messaging: rajendra.jadhav.thomsonreuters.com@reuters.net))